Rules

 - Create a new entry

-- In Object Type to Run select Codeunit
+- In Object Type to Run, select Codeunit.

-- In Object ID to Run fill up 70113878
+- In Object ID to Run, enter 70113878.

 - For the rest of the configuration follow Use job queues to schedule tasks.

-- In the end select Set Status to Ready
+- Finally, select Set Status to Ready.

 Export rules with Configuration Package